Stremio/stremio-addon-sdk/README.md

 **Stremio Add-on SDK** was developed by the Stremio Team as a way of vastly simplifying Node.js add-on creation for our streaming platform.

-Stremio currently supports Windows, OSX, Linux, Android and iOS.
+Stremio currently supports Windows, macOS, Linux, Android and iOS.

 ## Quick Example